Senior Research Associate

 He received his B.S in Cognitive Science from the University of Bordeaux (France) and his Masters in Cognitive Engineering from the Polytechnic Institute of Bordeaux.
 During his education, he had the opportunity to travel across Europe.
 He spent his last B.S year at the University of Skövde, Sweden where he took classes focused on artificial intelligence and studies on consciousness.

 During his Master’s degree, he went to Málaga, Spain, as a research assistant and helped carry out experiments on EEG waves training and control for brain computer interfaces.
 In 2009 he worked as an intern for Fatronik Tecnalia in the department of Neuroengineering in San Sebastian, Spain.
 His research focused on assistive technologies for elderly people.

 Adrien started working for IHMC as an exchange student in 2010 on a project called “Anthro-Centric Multisensory Interface for Sensory Augmentation of Telesurgery” (ACMISATS).
 He also is currently working on the exoskeleton project.

-His personal interests include organic farming, kayak fishing, running and humanities.
+His personal interests include organic farming, biking, and DIY electronics.